exconvinced/Notion-API/README.md

 # Notion-API

-This small hobby project demonstrates how to work with databases on Notion via [Notion API Integration](https://developers.notion.com/reference/intro).
+Suppose you are interested in personal development, and you watch lots of motivational videos and read psychology and finance books.
+With the vast wealth of knowledge on the internet, you must somehow keep track of what you've already finished and what you're about to start.
+Building a [Notion](https://www.notion.so/) workspace for this purpose is an intuitive approach.
+Better yet, why not automate the workspace?

-This Python script utilizes two main functions: extract information from web-scraped data, and read and write information on Notion database with proper API authentication.
+This project demonstrates streamlined interaction with databases in Notion via [Notion API Integration](https://developers.notion.com/reference/intro).

-Automating this process is a productive way of compiling media onto Notion by batches.
+The Python script performs two main functions: extract information from web-scraped data (via `webscraper.py`), and read and write information on the Notion database with proper API authentication (via `notion.py`).